Hotel Troy

 Hotel Troy is a historic commercial building located in Troy, Montgomery County, North Carolina.

+History

 It was built in 1908–1909, and is a three-story, seven bay by eight bay, brick building, rising above a full basement with Classical Revival style design elements.
 The front facade features cast iron pilasters, columns with foliated capitals and cornices.

 Originally built for multi-purpose use including a sanitorium, in 1925, rooms in the upper stories were modified for use as hotel rooms and baths.
 The hotel became a rooming house in the 1950s and finally closed in 1970.

 It was added to the National Register of Historic Places in 2006.